jhonsen/DataEngineeringProjects/projects/DataLakes/Project_SPARK/README.md

 ## Files in this repository

 - `dl.cfg` - a boilerplate containing AWS credentials
-- `etl.py` -  contains instructions to read, process, and writes data using Spark
+- `etl.py` -  contains instructions to read data (JSON files) from S3 buckets, process the data with Spark, and writes tables in another S3 bucket

 ### Info about datasets